 Rouge Schools

-Rouge has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
+This neighbourhood has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
 There are 21 public schools, 9 Catholic schools, and 3 private schools serving Rouge.
-The special programs offered at local schools include Islamic, Other Religions, Advanced Placement, French Immersion, Fine Arts, Christian, and International Baccalaureate.
+The special programs offered at local schools include Islamic, Other Religions, Advanced Placement, French Immersion, Fine Arts, International Baccalaureate, and Christian.

 Public Schools